Chana Schneerson: Early life

-As a teenager, she was educated by her father, and when an article (a 'maamar'-i.e. Chasidic discourse) would arrive from Lubavitch, she would meticulously and faithfully transcribe it, making it available for other Chasidim.
+As a teenager, she was educated by her father, and when a maamar would arrive from Lubavitch, she would meticulously and faithfully transcribe it, making it available for other Chasidim.

 Marriage to Levi Yitzchak

 In 1900, she married Levi Yitzchak, a great-great-grandson of the third Rebbe of Lubavitch, Rabbi Menachem Mendel Schneersohn, also known as the Tzemach Tzedek.
 The wedding took place on the 13th of Sivan, in Nikolayev.
-The couple produced three sons, Menachem Mendel, Dov-ber, and Yisroel Aryeh Leib.
+The couple produced three sons, Menachem Mendel, Dov-Ber, and Yisroel Aryeh Leib.
 Their eldest son, Menachem Mendel, was later to become the seventh Rebbe of Lubavitch.

 Levi Yitzchak was arrested in 1939, and exiled in 1940 for his religious practice.
 Schneerson joined him in exile.
 Levi Yitzchak died in 1944.

 Later years

 Widowed, Schneerson left the Soviet Union in 1947.
 She transported Levi Yitzchak's religious writings, considered illegal contraband under the communist soviet regime, focused around the Kabbalah, upon moving.
 That year she went to Paris, France, where she met with her son, Menachem Mendel.
 They both immigrated to the United States, and lived in Brooklyn, New York.

 She held extensive interviews with journalist Nissan Gordon, which have been published in Di Yiddishe Heim.

 She died on September 12, 1964 (6 Tishrei 5725).

-In 2012, her memoirs, which she penned during the years 1947 until 1963, were published by the Kehot Publication Society.
+In 2002, her memoirs, which she penned during the years 1947 until 1963, were published by the Kehot Publication Society.